Skip to main content

 • Slowing digestion: A longer time to gastric emptying correlates not only with a decreased appetite but also with a milder glucose spike.
 A decreased appetite means less desire to consume excess calories, and a less severe spike indicates tighter regulation over a significant weight-gain factor.

 Today, the most popular and widely used peptides for weight loss are tirzepatide and semaglutide, which you may know by the respective brand names Mounjaro and Ozempic.
-Both have a wealth of scientific support for their efficacy, but tirzepatide has a bit more magnitude behind it.
+Both have a wealth of scientific support for their efficacy, but tirzepatide has a bit more evidence behind it.
 In a 2021 study, for example, subjects who received tirzepatide lost around 4-12 more pounds than their semaglutide counterparts.
-But semaglutide is still a terrific option for fast weight loss, and it’s more easily accessible through reputable telehealth platforms such as Hims, Hers, Ro, and Strut.
+But semaglutide is still a terrific option for fast weight loss, and it’s more easily accessible through reputable telehealth platforms.

 Body recomposition

 Body recomposition refers to the process of gaining muscle and shedding fat.
-In our categorization, it’s the muscle growth factor that separates body recomposition peptides from GLP-1 RAs.
+In our categorization, it’s this muscle growth factor that separates body recomposition peptides from GLP-1 RAs.

-Besides growth hormone secretagogues, there are uncategorized peptides that many physically active people use to increase their muscle mass, such as BPC-157 and thymosin beta-4 (TB4).
-These two peptides are often used together for their synergistic potential to stimulate muscle gain while speeding up recovery.
+Besides growth hormone secretagogues, there are several uncategorized peptides that many people use to increase their muscle mass.
+Examples of these include BPC-157 and TB4/TB500, which are often used together for their synergistic potential to stimulate muscle gain while speeding up recovery.

 General wellness

-Peptides for general wellness constitute the broadest category, as wellness refers to several target health outcomes: longevity, immune health, and quality of life (the last of these itself being a pretty broad subcategory).
-Often, the peptides under this category support all three outcomes.
+Peptides for general wellness constitute the broadest category, as wellness refers to several target health outcomes: longevity, immune health, and quality of life (the last of these itself being a pretty broad designation).
 Examples of such peptides include:

 • MOTS-c: MOTS-c is a naturally occurring protein hormone that may improve metabolic function, reduce inflammation, and improve bone health, among other things.